-Managing brand perception on social media sounds complicated until you realize it’s a lot like managing your reputation at an after-work mixer.
+Managing brand perception on social media sounds complicated until you realize it’s a lot like managing your reputation at a networking mixer.
 Do it right, and you can gain some fans, build a following and even find some loyal customers.
 Here are five tips that can help you go about it:

 1. Dress The Part

 You wouldn’t network at a mixer in sweatpants and a t-shirt, would you?
 If your social media pages consist of logos that are stretched to fit or cover images that are poorly cropped, it’s the equivalent of doing just that.
 And it’s a big turn-off to visitors.

 Dress your social sites appropriately with images that are sized correctly and send brand appropriate messages.
 If you’re unsure how to do this, engage a specialist for help.
 For many, your Facebook or Twitter page is their first impression of your brand.
 Don’t miss this opportunity to make it a good one.

 Ever notice who gets the most attention at a mixer?
 It’s the person who has something interesting to say and uses it to start a dialogue with others.
 That’s what your brand should strive to be on your social sites.

 Rather than hard selling or going on and on about your products, use social media to create an ongoing dialogue with visitors.
 Ask them questions and share interesting anecdotes.
 Use the opportunity to build relationships and let them turn into sales opportunities organically.